sdiehl/wiwinwlh/tutorial.md

 ==========

 <div class="alert alert-danger">
-This is advanced section, knowledge of category theory is not typically necessary to write Haskell.
+This is an advanced section, knowledge of category theory is not typically necessary to write Haskell.
 </div>